qiangyicheng/MathematicaToPython/README.md

 ## Output

 * The Numpy python-ready expression (to be copied as a string)
-* The formatted expression will be copied to your clipboard, ready to paste to Python
+* Optionally, the formatted expression can be copied to your clipboard automatically

 ## Installation